cheecheeo/resume/resume.md

     Pre-medical student, August 2017 -- August 2023

-    - Completed pre-medical prerequsite classes at Cañada college and UC Berkeley including Organismal, Cell, and Molecular Biology; and General, Organic, and Biological chemistry from Fall 2017 -- Spring 2019
+    - Completed Pre-medical classes at Cañada college and UC Berkeley: Organismal, Cell, & Molecular Biology; and General, Organic, & Biological chemistry from Fall 2017 -- Spring 2019
-    - Volunteered at RealOptions Obria Medical Clinics providng Optimal Health to one to two male patients per week, encouraging and advising patients to take responsibility for their sexual health.
-Patients sought STI treatment or crisis pregnancy options.
-I also performed secretarial and other front office duties.
-February 2019 -- September 2021
+    - Provided Optimal Health coaching to male patients at RealOptions Obria Medical Clinics by encouraging and advising STI and crisis pregnancy patients from February 2019 -- September 2021
     - Applied and interviewed for MD, Post-baccalaureate, and Master's programs at medical schools throughout the United States.

 * **Snowflake** (San Mateo, California)